-There is limited information on imatinib distribution in human milk.
-Studies in two breast-feeding women revealed that both imatinib and its active metabolite can be distributed into human milk.
-The milk plasma ratio studied in a single patient was determined to be 0.5 for imatinib and 0.9 for the metabolite, suggesting greater distribution of the metabolite into the milk.
-Considering the combined concentration of imatinib and the metabolite and the maximum daily milk intake by infants, the total exposure would be expected to be low (~10% of a therapeutic dose).
-However, since the effects of low-dose exposure of the infant to imatinib are unknown, women taking imatinib should not breast-feed.
+There is limited information on Imatinib distribution on human milk.
+Studies in two breast-feeding women revealed that both Imatinib and its active metabolite can be distributed into human milk.
+The milk plasma ratio studied in a single patient was determined to be 0.5 for Imatinib and 0.9 for the metabolite, suggesting greater distribution of the metabolite into the milk.
+Considering the combined concentration of Imatinib and the metabolite and the maximum daily milk intake by infants, the total exposure would be expected to be low (~10% of a therapeutic dose).
+However, since the effects of low-dose exposure of the infant to Imatinib are unknown, women taking Imatinib should not breast-feed.